 A 20-year-old woman has a 86% chance of getting pregnant.
 By 35, this drops to 52%, and by 45 years old, a woman has a mere 5% chance of getting pregnant.
 Therefore the younger the woman, the younger the eggs and the better the genetic health.

 Many women have the misconception that if they still have periods, they are still fertile.
 The average age of menopause is about 51.
 But if we look at most natural populations, the average age of women with last child is about 41.
 This is because of decline in the egg quality.
 The eggs ovulated by older women are more likely to contain chromosomal abnormality, and hence a higher miscarriage risk.

 Pregnancy in older women (> 35 years old)

 Compared to women under age of 35, those giving birth at 35 and over are more likely to have pre-existing high blood pressure and to develop high blood pressure and pre-eclampsia, a serious pregnancy complication in which high blood pressure and protein in the urine develops after 20 weeks gestation.

 They were also more likely to require a Caesarean delivery.
 Among first-time mothers 40 and over, one of every two may have a caesarean delivery.
-Rates of labor complications and interventions are also disproportionately higher, such as the need for instrumental vaginal deliveries and premature placental separation.
+Rates of labour complications and interventions are also disproportionately higher, such as the need for instrumental vaginal deliveries and premature placental separation.

 First-time mothers 35 and over, particularly those 40 and over, were at increased risk of delivering small-for-gestational age babies compared with their younger counterparts, those age 20-34.
 The risk of women over 35 delivering babies with chromosomal defects can be as much as fourfold higher than that among younger mothers